Cyber-Duck/Cyber-Duck.github.io/_posts/2014-12-09-using-composer-with-opencart.markdown

 {% endhighlight %}

 ### Packages to install
-There are lots of packages to choose from however as a starter here are some we use regularly in our Opencart installations.
+There are lots of packages to choose from.
+However as a starter here are some we use regularly in our Opencart installations.

 #### Whoops / Sentry
 Opencart's error handling leaves a lot to be desired and we love the [Whoops](http://filp.github.io/whoops/) library.
 We also use [Sentry](https://getsentry.com/welcome/) to report on PHP errors in production.
 So we created [a repo](https://github.com/Cyber-Duck/opencart-sentry-raven-whoops) that shows how you can integrate Whoops and Sentry into opencart with Composer.